-Bedortha led the Lumberjacks to two Big Sky titles in 2009 and 2013.
-Under Bedortha's guidance NAU has won a total of 13 tournaments in addition to two appearances at the NCAA regional level.
-NAU has garnered 19 All-Big Sky honors since his arrival.
+Bedortha led the Lumberjacks to Big Sky titles in 2009 and 2013.
+Under Bedortha’s guidance NAU has won a total of 14 tournaments, in addition to two appearances at the NCAA regional level.
+NAU has garnered 21 All-Big Sky honors since his arrival in Flagstaff.

 The 2012-13 season was highlighted by a Big Sky Championship and three All-Big Sky selections.
 Bedortha led NAU to two tournament wins at the Rio Verde Invitational and the other coming at the Big Sky Championships.
 Savana Bezdicek won two individual titles at the Rio Verde and Cal Poly invitationals on her way to a Big Sky Freshman of the Year honor.
 Bedortha was also awarded Big Sky Coach of the Year for the second time of his career.

 The 2011-12 season was another strong one as Bedortha’s group was a major contendor in the conference championship race.
 NAU finished third in the conference led by Kaitlen Parsons seventh place finish.
 NAU also had two athletes in Stephanie Kim and Parsons garner All-Big Sky honors.

 The Lumberjacks won a school-record tying four tournaments in 2010-11, setting the individual single round and team tournament scoring marks during the season.
 NAU shot a seven-over par 871 at the Lumberjack Shootout at Wigwam, posting rounds of 287- 292-292 to break the three-round tournament school record by 26 strokes.
 The previous mark of 897 came at the 2010 Wyoming Cowgirl Invitational.
 All three rounds ranked among the top 10 single-round performances in school history and the opening round 287 was the second-best round in the record books.